Skip to content

 Program Overview

 Take an in-depth look at the way people, groups and organizations connect in this 100% online B.S. in Strategic Communication with PR and Advertising Certificate.
-You will gain a strong understanding of how businesses utilize public outreach to adapt their messaging and influence opinions.
-Graduate from this affordable strategic communication in public relations bachelor’s program prepared to achieve positive results by applying strategies and principles of communication through digital media and other evolving methods.
+Prepare to achieve positive results by applying strategies and principles of communication through digital media and other evolving methods.

 Strong communication skills are necessary for virtually any project or industry, and this program helps you take those talents even further with a focus on crisis communication.
 You will explore how and when to implement public relations strategies in order to motivate, persuade and shape how audiences and consumers interact with your organization or client.